Algebraic Structures and Stochastic Differential Equations driven by Levy processes: Acknowledgement

 \section{Acknowledgement}

 C.C. would like to thank Michael Tretyakov and Seva Shneer for useful comments.
-We are very grateful to the referees whose comments and suggestions significantly helped to improve the presentation of the original manuscript.
+We are very grateful to all the referees whose comments and suggestions significantly helped to improve the presentation of the manuscript; in particular for pointing us towards reference~\cite{NewRad} on the quasi-shuffle product.